JsD1834/JsD1834/README.md

 Hello!
 I'm a passionate Software Programming Technician with a strong focus on web application development and solving complex problems.
-I have experience in a variety of programming languages, including PHP, JavaScript, and SQL, and I'm well-versed in additional technologies such as Python, Swift, Node.js, Laravel, React, and MySQL.
+I have experience in a variety of programming languages, including C#, JavaScript, and SQL, and I'm well-versed in additional technologies such as Python, Node.js, Angular, React, and MySQL, SQL Server.

 ## Skills

-- **Languages**: PHP, JavaScript, SQL, Python, Swift, Node.js, Laravel, React, MySQL
 - **Version Control**: Proficient in using GitLab for version control
 - **Web Development**: Skilled in designing and architecting web platforms
 - **Problem-Solving**: Strong capability to identify issues and develop efficient solutions